 - Do not wear your brass jewelry while swimming or showering.
 Also, avoid contact with harsh chemicals like perfume, household cleaners, makeup remover, or hairspray.

 - Store brass pieces in a cool, dry place away from direct sunlight to prevent metal oxidization and darken patches.

 - Do not let your brass jewelry pieces rub against other items, as it can lead to scratches.
-If storing for an extended period, use felt pads between each piece to not scratch each other.
+If storing for an extended period, use felt pads between each piece to not scratch each other during storage.

 These easy and effective ways to clean your brass jewelry at home will help maintain the shine for years.
 There are no hard and fast rules about how you should care for brass jewelry – just use common sense and safe methods.

 Do not get any water on the metal or scrub too vigorously.
 Ensure not to wear your brass jewelry during strenuous activities, so you do not accidentally scratch the metal.
 With a bit of care, cleaning, maintenance, and love, your beautiful piece of jewelry can last forever.

 Infographic: Pros And Cons Of Brass Jewelry

 Before purchasing anything, it is essential to be aware of the pros and cons of the object you want to buy.
 Keeping that in mind, we have decided to introduce you to the pros and cons of brass jewelry.
 Check out the infographic below to know what they are before you buy any brass jewelry.